santiLatina/dbt_de_zoomcamp/README.md

-Welcome to your new dbt project!
+#Welcome to your new dbt project!

+This repo is about week 4 of de-zoomcampt

+### Week 4: Analytics engineering
+Basics of analytics engineering dbt (data build tool)
+BigQuery and dbt
+Postgres and dbt
+dbt models
+Testing and documenting
+Deployment to the cloud and locally
+Visualising the data with google data studio and metabase

 ### Using the starter project